-In December 2019, the first United Nations Global Refugee Forum will take place, where member states will try to coordinate a response to the largest global refugee crisis since World War Two.
-It is the first step towards a necessary international processing and resettlement agreement.
+In December 2019, the first United Nations Global Refugee Forum took place, with member states trying to coordinate a response to the largest global refugee crisis since World War Two.
+It was the first step towards a necessary international processing and resettlement agreement.

 Repressive and failed states, sectarianism, violent conflict, the impacts of climate change and natural disasters will continue to drive new conflict over depleted resources and population displacement.
 Our current blinkered solutions do not address these impacts.
 The alternative must be to work towards a new international agreement.